microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 Note the operations that are not allowed:

 * There is no default construction.
 Every vk::BufferPointer<T> is either contained in a global resource (like a cbuffer, ubo, or ssbo), or it must be constructed using the copy constructor.
 * There is no explicit pointer arithmetic.
-All addressing is implicitly done using the `.` pointer, or indexing an array in the struct T.
+All addressing is implicitly done using the `.` operator, or indexing an array in the struct T.
 * The comparison operators == and != are not supported for buffer pointers.

 Most of these restrictions are there for safety.
 They minimize the possibility of getting an invalid pointer.
 If the Get() method is used on a null or invalid pointer, the behaviour is undefined.